ros-navigation/docs.nav2.org/docs/tutorials/docs/using_isaac_perceptor.md

 These dynamic obstacles are then later re-inserted at the end of the update to avoid artifacts in environmental updates related to dynamic obstacles without the need of expensive clearing logic.
 Common demonstrations show this with a particular human segmentation model, but any model may be used trained to segment out any number of object classes.

-#### NOTE
+!!! note

     It may be necessary to regenerate these models in advance of doing any visual navigation or data collection/data fusion for visual navigation.
 See Troubleshooting section for details on common error messages and their solutions.

 <figure markdown="span">
   ![](images/perceptor/isaac_ros_nvblox_nodegraph.png)